rhopatel/rhopatel.github.io/Projects.md

 #####  [![link to repo](/files/source.jpg)](https://github.com/rhopatel/golf-project) Jan 2023 - present

 - Collaborating with the CMU varsity golf team (DIII) as a statistical consultant for a capstone project
-- Working in a small team to analyze indoor golf simulator data from the state-of-the-art TrackMan system to provide actionable insights to the coach
+- Working in a small team to analyze indoor golf simulator data from the state-of-the-art TrackMan system to provide actionable insights to the golf team coach, for both the individual athlete and for the team as a whole
-- Wrote code in R, using packages such as ggplot2 and the tidyverse, to produce high-quality data visualization to complement in-depth statistical modeling & analysis
+- Wrote code in R (using packages such as ggplot2 and the tidyverse suite) to produce high-quality data visualization to complement in-depth statistical modeling & analysis

 ![driver](/files/driver.png) ![spin_loft_club](/files/spin_loft_club.png)